 The following blog post is part of a blog series called "Comments on the Common Core," written by Eye On Education's Senior Editor, Lauren Davis.

-Check back on September 26 for Resources for Finding Informational and Nonfiction Texts
+Previous Post: Resources for Finding Informational and Nonfiction Texts